 Planning to reach out to recruiters – but you’re not sure how to find recruiting firms that seek candidates at your level?

-Nothing stops you from reaching out to find and build relationships with executive recruiters, as long as you understand how recruiters work.
+With a simple search, you can locate and build relationships with executive recruiters – as long as you understand how recruiters work.

-They’re often tasked with finding an optimum candidate, based on career history, specialized knowledge, industry experience, education, and other factors as specified by the hiring company.
+Recruiters are tasked with finding an optimum candidate, based on career history, specialized knowledge, industry experience, education, and other factors as specified by the HIRING company.
 They are paid by the client company – so their loyalty to you is limited to how well you fit their client requirements.

 It’s a good idea, though, to expand your recruiter network beyond your immediate location, using these methods: